 Subgrantees shall complete an Unexpended Funds Report when requested by Serve Washington.
 This report occurs on an annual basis, usually during the month of April, for subgrantees who are funded out of a prime level grant in continuation.
 Serve Washington will notify subgrantees as applicable.
+Funds reported as unexpended will be de-obligated from the grant and unavailable for the program.
 Submit as directed from staff.